ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 | Recovery of configuration | Recovery will be conducted in the original data center after the infrastructure is available.
 If long-term outage occurs, offsite recovery is conducted. | |
 | Recovery of workloads | Restore capabilities are available in normal operations.
 For configuration restores, customer restore services will be provided after the infrastructure is available.
 If an offsite recovery is required, IBM works with the customer to help recover. | Restore systems from the configured backup jobs. |
 {: row-headers}
 {: caption="Table 8.
-Responsibilities for disaster recovery for VMware Shared" caption-side="bottom"}
+Responsibilities for disaster recovery for {{site.data.keyword.vm-shared}}" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-disaster-recovery-shared-table}

-### Disaster recovery for VMware Solutions offerings (other than VMware Shared)
+### Disaster recovery for VMware Solutions offerings (other than {{site.data.keyword.vm-shared}})
 {: #understand-responsib-disaster-recovery-dedicated}

-The following table describes the responsibilities that are related to disaster recovery for all VMware Solutions offerings, other than VMware Shared.
+The following table describes the responsibilities that are related to disaster recovery for all VMware Solutions offerings, other than {{site.data.keyword.vm-shared}}.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Business continuity and Disaster Recovery (DR) | Provide automated provision and integration for third-party services, such as Veeam and Zerto. | Provision third-party solutions such as Veeam and Zerto, or other solutions of your choice, along with the VMware Solutions instance.
 Configure these solutions to meet your business continuity and DR requirements for your workload. |
 {: row-headers}
 {: caption="Table 9.
-Responsibilities for disaster recovery for VMware Solutions offerings (other than VMware Shared)" caption-side="bottom"}
+Responsibilities for disaster recovery for VMware Solutions offerings (other than {{site.data.keyword.vm-shared}})" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-disaster-recovery-dedicated-table}